Sureiyaaa/Golden-Ticket/README.md

 ![image](https://github.com/user-attachments/assets/49d86848-709d-44cb-bd54-11765a6388a8)

-- Once that's done publish your IIS website with the .NET folder built and you're good to go!
+- Once that's done you're good to go and run the application using IIS!

 📝 Notes
 ===========